Ravi-Upadhyay/my-angular-1.X--seed/README.md

 ```
 app/                    --> all of the source files for the application
   app.css               --> default stylesheet
-  components/           --> all app specific modules
+  components/           --> all app specific modules (We are following component architecture here)
+    hello-ui-router       --> our component (sample component)
+      hello-component.js    --> javascript component code (controller, template-binding, routing moved seprately)
+      hello-module.js       --> javascript module code, module for this component.
+      hello-template.html   --> html template that will be consumed by component.
     version/              --> version related components
       version.js                 --> version module declaration and basic "version" value service
       version_test.js            --> "version" value service tests